 One of the biggest myths is that it’s normal for breastfeeding to hurt.
 Knowing that’s not true can save your nips from unnecessary pain and potential damage!

 If nursing doesn’t come easy to you and your baby, don’t feel defeated!
 It isn’t always easy, which is why there are so many resources to help you.
-You can go to breastfeeding classes near you, or see a lactation specialist to get individualized help, and read articles and books related to breastfeeding.
+You can go to breastfeeding classes near you, check out this fantastic breastfeeding course, or see a lactation specialist to get individualized help, and read articles and books related to breastfeeding.
 All of these can help you identify and correct any issues so you can have a successful breastfeeding journey!